Skip to content

 Enable PSM patching

-If you want to use e.g. a DS3, DS4 and Xbox One controller at the same time simply follow this:
+To use a DS3, DS4, and Xbox One controller at the same time:

-• Connect the DS3 and wait a few seconds until it is online
+2. Connect the DS3 and wait until it is online.

-• Now connect the DS4 and Xbox Wireless devices
+4. Connect the DS4 and Xbox Wireless devices.

 Danger Zone